 When you have excessively sweaty feet, it can make you want to pack up, leave your Sugar Land home, and move to northern Alaska.
 It’s important to keep in mind that this is merely an inherited condition, and it’s not triggered by the heat.
 Sure, the average person sweats more frequently when it’s warmer out, but individuals who live with hyperhidrosis do not fall in this camp.
-So before you head for arctic climate to find relief, Foot & Ankle Associates is here to offer these tips for living with feet that sweat profusely:
+So before you head for arctic climate to find relief, Vargas Foot & Ankle Specialists is here to offer these tips for living with feet that sweat profusely:

 - Practice good foot hygiene.
 Wash your feet, including between your toes, with an antibacterial soap daily.
 Sweat by itself is odorless, but when it mixes with bacteria that are found on your feet, the offensive odor is produced.